7 Best Diabetes Apps 2026: Complete Guide by a 22-Year T1D Warrior (47 Apps Tested)

 🏃 MyFitnessPal (exercise) → 📊 Sugarmate (CGM widgets)

 My personal 7-app ecosystem for T1D mastery.
-This stack combines daily logging, CGM integration, nutrition, and medication safety.
-Most of these features are accessible for free, with pro versions costing less than $30/month.
+Most features are accessible for free, with pro versions costing less than $30/month.

 5 Popular Apps I Avoid (And Why)